-Have you ever found yourself riding the momentum of intention and emotion in your monologue work, only to come to a screeching halt as your mind begins grasping for the next line?
-You’re not alone in this frustration!
-Take solace in the knowledge that there are numerous strategies available for locking down your dialogue and freeing yourself from the page so that this won’t happen again.
+Have you ever found yourself riding the momentum of intention and emotion in your monologue work—only to come to a screeching halt as your mind grasps unsuccessfully for the next line?
+You’re not alone!
+Plenty of actors struggle with memorization.
+But there are a number of strategies you can use to commit your dialogue to memory and truly free yourself from the page.

-My mantra I tell all the actors I work with is, “We learn by doing, we get better by practicing.”
+My mantra is, “We learn by doing, we get better by practicing.”
 So, ready to get to work?
-Here are five strategies to help you memorize your next monologue—try them out and see which ones work best for you.
+Below are five approaches to help you memorize your next monologue—try them out and see which ones work best for you.

 Auditory linking is another helpful piece of the memorization puzzle.
 In addition to having the visual memory from seeing the words on the page, you now also have gifted yourself the memory of hearing your dialogue spoken aloud.